Trending Topics

 50 most common firefighter interview questions

-Here are some common (and 2 uncommon) questions you may encounter on a typical entry level oral board
+Here are some common (and two uncommon) questions you may encounter on a typical entry-level oral board

-Below is a list of 50 questions you may encounter on a typical entry level oral board.
+This is a list of 50 questions you may encounter on a typical entry-level firefighter oral board interview.
 Complete the form on this page to download and print this list for practice.

 1. Please prioritize the following in order of importance to you: Career, Family, Friends.